thatoldfarm/quirk/README.md

 # quirk
 Encoder and decoder for files encoded as QR codes in animated '.gif' and '.mp4' formats.

+This project consists of a set of Python scripts designed to encode textual data into QR codes, compile these codes into visual formats (video and GIF), and then decode them back to the original text.
+It showcases a method for data encoding, transmission, and decoding using QR codes.

 #### Dependencies:
 - Python 3